Skip to main content

 The System Failed And an Innocent Woman Paid the Price

-When violent repeat offenders are allowed to roam freely despite decades of documented warning signs, innocent people are left playing Russian roulette simply by going about their daily lives.
+When violent repeat offenders are allowed to roam freely despite decades of documented warning signs.
+Innocent people are left playing Russian roulette simply by going about their daily lives.
 We must bring back long term psychiatric care.
 We must reform civil commitment laws.
 And we must stop pretending that what we are doing is working.

 A 30-Year History of Violence That the System Ignored